Richard Ashcroft: Global stardom and Urban Hymns (1997–1999)

+Reunions and final split (2007–2009)

+The Verve reunited for a third time in 2007, headlining major festivals and releasing the album Forth (2008), which debuted at number one in the UK.
+However, the reunion was short-lived; in August 2009, the band announced their final dissolution due to renewed tensions and McCabe's struggles with alcohol, which had made further collaboration untenable.

 Solo career

 Alone with Everybody and Human Conditions: 2000–2004

 Ashcroft's first solo single, "A Song for the Lovers", peaked at No. 3 in the UK chart in April 2000.
 It was followed by the single "Money to Burn", which reached the UK Top 20 at No. 17.
 The album Alone with Everybody was released in June, reaching number 1 and receiving platinum status in the UK.
 Album reviews were generally positive.
 In September, a third single was released, "C'mon People (We're Making It Now)", entering the charts at No. 21.
 Richard does not publish his song lyrics in the inlay cards of his albums or singles, as he feels they are personal to him.